Binning Wood

 This will be online (and for newcomers near the car park) – look for the ELO flag and tent!

-Please select an early start time if you think you might take a long time to complete your course.
+Please come along early if you think you might take a long time to complete your course.

 Start and Finish: